 This is a combination of two half folds – The page is first folded in half horizontally and then again vertically.
 This folding scheme is commonly used for cards and typically has printing on only one side.

 The paper is folded so that the panels roll in on each other, like a spiral.
 Panel 1 and 2 have the same size but then each subsequent panel gets a little smaller so that they can fit inside each other.
 For example: for an open 11” x 17” document panel 1 and 2 are 4.3125” wide, panel 3 is 4,21875” wide and panel 4 4.15625”.

 Each fold opens in the opposite direction to its neighbor, giving a pleated or concertina effect.
-Usually the panels have the same width although there are printers that recommend to make the front cover panel slightly wider.
+Usually, the panels have the same width although there are printers that recommend making the front cover panel slightly wider.
 This folding style cannot be machine inserted into envelopes.